The Iain Gray Column

 The Knowledge Transfer Partnerships (KTP) programme is another important tool.
 It aims to help businesses that may be new to innovation but lack the managerial skills and expertise, helping them to build and embed new knowledge and skills within their organisation.
 It does this by putting recently qualified graduates into companies as a link between the research base and business.
 These ‘associates’ are recruited to help deliver a specific project.
 They can access relevant knowledge from the research area and help apply it in the business arena.
 KTP projects must have specific outputs but they must also embed innovative capabilities which will remain into the future.

 The KTP Best of the Best Awards offer some great examples of how this works in practice.
 The Technology Strategy Board funded a project between Devon-based SME Helitune and the University of Bristol.
 This resulted in a more cost-effective way of minimising rotor vibration in helicopters.
-It built upon academic research carried out 10 years ago, covered by The Engineer here.
+It built upon academic research carried out 10 years ago.
 The project put Helitune at the forefront of this sector, the university gained through an expansion of its research in this area – and the research capability is now embedded within the company as both newly-qualified associates have joined the company’s full-time staff.
 The project was not only the overall winner at the 2012 Best of the Best awards but also won the Engineering Excellence award sponsored by the Royal Academy of Engineering.
 As the Academy’s Chief Executive, Philip Greenish, noted: “This KTP transformed the prospects of a company that was falling behind its competitors.
 It is now world-leading with technology that will benefit its customers enormously.”
 And I was particularly pleased to see that the innovation culture has persisted with Helitune exhibiting its latest developments at the Innovate UK event in March.

 The KTP Awards feature partnerships that are delivering above and beyond their original expectations.
 Another that was highly commended for engineering excellence was Clyde Space, Scotland’s only spacecraft hardware business.
 It had an existing expertise in small satellite power systems and was a reseller of standard nanosatellite kit.
 But the company wanted to be able to offer a complete nanosatellite platform to anyone with an interest in launching low-power, low-mass technologies into space.
 Linking with Strathclyde University and an associate in place within the company, in three years Clyde Space transformed themselves into an internationally-recognised supplier of CubeSat systems and has attracted interest for its services from the Ministry of Defence and DSTL.